JannisBe/imagetopdfconverter/README.md

 # JPG to PDF Converter

-A web application that converts a given JPG image to a PDF file and sends it to user email.
+A tiny web application that converts a given JPG image to a PDF file and sends it to user email.

-## Features

-- Upload multiple JPG images
-- Convert images to PDF format
-- Real-time conversion status updates
-- Email notifications when conversion is complete
-- Automatic cleanup of stuck uploads
-- Modern frontend with progress indicators

 ## Linux Dependencies